7 Effective Ways to Speed up Your MacBook (High Sierra)

 - After hearing the startup sound again, check your system preferences for Date & Time, Display and Start Up Disk.

-If you run into other problems while resetting the NVRAM, check out this official guide from Apple.
+If you run into any problems while resetting the NVRAM, check out this official guide from Apple.

-To conclude, the upgrade to an SSD is worth it if you need a more robust system to run larger apps.
-Buying an SSD isn't cheap, but it's a viable option compared to buying a new MacBook.
+Bottom line - SSD upgrades are surely worth it if you need a more robust system to run heavier apps.
+Sure, an SSD isn't cheap, but it's a viable option compared to buying a new MacBook.

-Installing RAM is pretty simple, but it does involve removing the bottom cover of the laptop.
+Installing RAM is pretty simple, but it does involve removing the bottom cover of your laptop.
 You can see the breakdown of steps here.
-Sharon Profis on CNET has share a detailed step by step tutorial.
+CNET has a detailed tutorial.

-So, you get the point — developing good using habits will extend your MacBook life and avoid many slowdown situations.
-In general, here are a couple of things you can try:
+So, you get the point — developing good using habits will extend your Mac's life and avoid many slowdown situations.
+In general, here are a few things you can try: